Ílhavo

-The Municipality of Ílhavo includes four parishes and two cities: Gafanha da Nazaré and Ílhavo (City).
+The Municipality of Ílhavo includes four parishes and two cities: Gafanha da Nazaré and Ílhavo proper.

 General information

-Several stories have been gathered as part of the popular history of this city:
+Several stories have been gathered as part of the history of this city:

-Traditionally, the local women — As ilhavenses — are famous for their great beauty.
+Traditionally, the local women — As ilhavenses — are famous for their beauty.
 It is claimed the city was founded by Greek colonists around 400 BC to whom the beauty of "ilhavenses" women is attributed, but others state that the Phoenician settlers are the ones responsible for that.

 Ílhavo's nickname is "the city of the lamp" (a cidade da lâmpada).
 According to legend, one Sunday during Mass, one of the most important relics of the church (an oil lamp) was stolen in front of everybody and was never found.
 The myth continued given Ílhavo that nickname.

 Parishes

 Administratively, the municipality is divided into four civil parishes (freguesias):